 During their course of the marriage, a husband and wife may arrive at a point where disputes and discord between them cannot be reconciled.
 The husband and wife may file a divorce either mutually or as a contested divorce where one spouse files a divorce petition against the other.
 The court may grant a divorce after considering all the facts and circumstances when the marriage is beyond repair.
-However, the legal formalities relating to divorce does not end here!
+However, the legal formalities relating to divorce procedure does not end here!

 Once the divorce is finalized by the court, there are certain post-divorce actions to be taken by both the husband and wife.
 A post-divorce action comprises of legal actions in support of the divorce granted by the court.
 Here’s a complete guide to the 8 most important things to do after getting the divorce: